BeanGreen247/Elminister-Manjaro-Build/README.md

 next set cpu affinity like so in the .vmx file and add these to the bottom of the file

-numvcpus = "6" - you may need to remove the original line
+numvcpus = "11" - you may need to remove the original line

-cpuid.coresPerSocket = "3"
+cpuid.coresPerSocket = "1"

+numa.autosize.vcpu.maxPerVirtualNode = "11"

 Then boot up the VM.